Art & culture

 The monumental sandstone outcrops and vast pastoral scenes of the Grampians region have inspired generations upon generations of artists.
 Visit top-notch galleries in lively towns to see evidence of a fascinating history and a booming contemporary art scene.

-Make a beeline for standout regional galleries in Horsham, Hamilton and Ararat (currently undergoing a redevelopment), with collections to rival their urban counterparts.
+Make a beeline for standout regional galleries in Horsham, Hamilton and Ararat, with collections to rival their urban counterparts.

 Gaze at excellent contemporary Australian photography in Horsham and browse the popular collection of decorative arts and rich bequests in Hamilton.
-The redevelopment of Ararat Regional Art Gallery (re-opening in June 2018) is set to draw major exhibitions and performers.
+The recently refurbished Ararat Gallery TAMA (Textile Art Museum Australia) houses a celebrated range of contemporary textile and fibre art collections as well as touring exhibitions.

 Legendary Australian artist Arthur Streeton captured the natural beauty of the region with wonder and awe.
 See his works in galleries around the nation immortalising mounts Rosea, Sturgeon and Abrupt and most famously, Mount William, in the Land of the Golden Fleece.